CSA-OCP-GER/unicorn/challenges.istio.0.sm.md

 ## The Cost of Using Istio ##

-Using Istio is not expansive.
-It's written in Go an adds little overhead to your architecture / application.
+Using Istio is -most of the time - not expansive...as always, it depends on what you are doing with it.
+It's written in Go an adds overhead to your architecture / application.
 The performance you **may** lose should be paid for by the increase of developer productivity and the fact that applications will run more robust inside the cluster, when you implement features like fault injection / retries / circuit breakers etc.

 And don't forget the fact, that it'll make you sleep better at night :wink: